GuccioGucci/yoke/README.md

 ### Bootstrap: live only, with bogus (creating from scratch)

-Even better, we could always rely on *already existing* task definitions, but using some default "off-the-shelf" ones the very first time (on creation), then following previous solution, afterwards.
+Even better, we could always rely on *already existing* task definitions, with a little trick: using some default "off-the-shelf" ones the very first time (on creation), then following previous solution (*live* only), afterwards.

 This sounds like a ["chicken and egg" problem](https://en.wikipedia.org/wiki/Chicken_or_the_egg): having a task definition already prepared *before* the very first application deploy (which holds the actual task definition).
 For reference, this was inspired by [this approach](https://github.com/hashicorp/terraform-provider-aws/issues/632#issuecomment-472420686), from the previously shared discussion on the topic.

 In order to do so, we need to: